 Plants and Animals

-As one of the few mature stands in the area, the reserve’s hemlock forests also shelter a number of deer, which take shelter from the elements and give birth to their fawns.
+As one of the few mature stands in the area, the nature reserve’s hemlock forests provide shelter for deer and their fawns.

 To protect this rare habitat, this property does not have a marked trail system and is not open to members of the public.
 Please help us prevent the spread of the invasive hemlock wooly adelgid pest by staying off the property.